Helvellyn via Striding Edge hiking guide

 Helvellyn is one of the most iconic mountains in the Lake District and is known for its breathtaking views and challenging ascent.
 For those looking for a more thrilling and adventurous route to the summit, climbing up via Striding Edge and down via Swirral Edge is a popular option.
-In this guide, I will provide the route and some tips on safety, difficulty, planning, and equipment.
+This is one of my favourite walks (and one of my first when I first visited the lakes aged 9).
+My guide covers the route and some tips on safety, difficulty, planning, and equipment.

 Location: Helvellyn is located in the Lake District, in Cumbria, England.
 The nearest town is Glenridding, which is accessible by car or public transport from Ambleside and Windermere.